 - Other tools & techniques to start a career in freelance web development

 - Access to the private Slack group chat with direct access to me for the duration of the course

-- Mini group huddles of 3-4 people max for more intensive coaching with me or Kristina.
+- Mini-group huddles of 3-4 people max for more intensive coaching with your coaches.

 - Guest lectures from experts in: